 - Tips for optimizing the most important partnerships metrics

-Setting objectives for success
+Setting objectives for your partner program's success

 Obviously, the ultimate goal of a partner program is to drive more revenue for your business.
 But for that to happen, your program has to succeed at fulfilling four main objectives: